Rick Hendrick: Team owner

 In the late 1970s, Hendrick founded a drag boat racing team that won three consecutive championships, as well as setting a world record of 222.2 mph with Nitro Fever.
-He then moved to the NASCAR Model Sportsman Series (now Xfinity Series), in which he earned one victory with Dale Earnhardt at Charlotte Motor Speedway.
+He then moved to the NASCAR Model Sportsman Series (now O'Reilly Auto Parts Series), in which he earned one victory with Dale Earnhardt at Charlotte Motor Speedway.
 In 1984, he founded All-Star Racing (now Hendrick Motorsports).
 With five full-time employees and 5,000 sqft of workspace, he fielded one NASCAR Winston Cup team.
 With Geoff Bodine the driver, his team managed to race in all 30 races to finish ninth in the final standings with three wins and pole positions.
-Throughout his career as a team owner, Hendrick has won eighteen Drivers' championships (fourteen Cup Series, one Xfinity Series, and three Camping World Truck Series), 347 race wins (252 in the Cup Series, 67 in the Xfinity Series 23 with Hendrick Motorsports and 44 with JR Motorsports, and 26 in the Truck Series), and 291 pole positions (216 Sprint Cup Series, 53 Xfinity Series, 36 with Hendrick Motorsports, and seventeen with JR Motorsports, and 22 in the Truck Series).
+Throughout his career as a team owner, Hendrick has won eighteen Drivers' championships (fourteen Cup Series, one Xfinity Series, and three Camping World Truck Series), 347 race wins (252 in the Cup Series, 67 in the O'Reilly Series 23 with Hendrick Motorsports and 44 with JR Motorsports, and 26 in the Truck Series), and 291 pole positions (216 Sprint Cup Series, 53 O'Reilly Series, 36 with Hendrick Motorsports, and seventeen with JR Motorsports, and 22 in the Truck Series).
 He is widely considered to be the most successful team owner in NASCAR history.
 On December 13, 2018, Hendrick announced that when he retires as owner of Hendrick Motorsports, there are plans in the works for Jeff Gordon to replace him.

 During the late 1980s, Hendrick owned the Goodwrench IMSA GTP Corvette driven by Sarel Van der Merwe and Doc Bundy.
 The car was actually built by Lola but resembled later Corvette models and was powered by GM's twin-turbo V-6 engine.
 The GTP team was based in a tiny shop on Gasoline Alley (formerly Roena Street) in Indianapolis, Indiana and managed by Ken Howes of South Africa.
 The team experienced mixed successes, setting track records and winning many pole positions but few races.
 The project was abandoned after only a few seasons.

 Early and personal life

 Hendrick was born in Warrenton, North Carolina and was raised on his family's farm in South Hill, Virginia, where he attended Park View High School.
+Hendrick rebuilt a 1931 Chevrolet at age 14 with the help of his father, Joseph Riddick Hendrick Jr., known as "Papa Joe", and regularly traveled with him to racetracks across the region as a young man.

 He is the father of the late Ricky Hendrick, a former NASCAR driver, who died in a plane crash in 2004 along with other members of the Hendrick family and Hendrick Motorsports crew members.

 On October 31, 2011, Hendrick and his wife, Linda, were involved in a plane crash in Key West, Florida, when the plane landed long at Key West International Airport.
 Linda suffered minor injuries while Rick suffered three broken ribs and a fractured clavicle.